andrewhao/tla-plus-onramp/README.md

 Run the model checker again - it passes.

-So obviously this is a toy example, and glossing over the work needed to ensure atomicity.
-In this case, we will want to force the database to implement transactional isolation (read isolation).
-Doing that is beyond the scope of this article (but almost all databases do this anyways by default).

 ## Example 2: Bank Transfer problem

-This is a simplified distributed system coordination problem.
+This is a distributed system transaction orchestration problem.

 In this exercise, imagine we are a bank, and we are serving an API request from our banking mobile app to initiate a bank transfer from an external financial institution to the user's account.